-The extreme pattern of high and low accumulation parallel to the CST and east of the CR seems to be the ideal example of how surface topography variations affect accumulation rates.
-The ice flowing radially away from Dome C has to flow over the CST and the prominent bedrock CR.
+- 370 Dome C and its surrounding region is critical and so far unconstrained in climate reconstructions of the EAIS.
+Dome C and the surrounding ice divides have long been modeled as stable spatially but this hypothesis has lacked evidence.
+The results shown here provide the first piece of such evidence.
+Note the extreme pattern of high and low accumulation parallel to the CST and east of the CR seems to be the ideal example of how surface topography variations affect accumulation rates.
+The - 375 ice flowing radially away from Dome C has to flow over CST and over the prominent bedrock CR.
 CPWD shows strongly negative values over the subglacial CR; it creates a surface which is concave down perpendicular to the wind direction.
-We can imagine a scenario in which snow is strongly plucked away on this steepest surface slope, but further down-wind, as slope reduces and reaches contrastingly strongly positive CPWD, the snow can then be redeposited directly down-wind as suggested in Frezzotti et al. (2004).
+We can imagine a scenario in which snow is strongly plucked away on this steepest surface slope, but further down-wind, as slope reduces and reaches contrastingly strongly positive CPWD, the snow can then be redeposited directly down-wind as

+380 suggested in Frezzotti et al. (2004).